Statement Design Concepts

 A Residential Interior Design Guide to Smart Budgeting

-- Splurge vs. Save: Splurge on the “workhorses“—the items you touch every single day.
+• Splurge vs. Save: Splurge on the “workhorses“—the items you touch every single day.
 Your sofa, your mattress, your dining chairs.
 These are investments in comfort.
-Cut costs on the “fluff”—things that would be easy to replace, such as pillows, rugs, and accessories.
+Reduce costs on the “fluff”—items that are easy to replace, such as pillows, rugs, and accessories.

-- DIY & Upcycling: Imaginativeness is what a home interior on a shoestring is about.
-New paint on an antique piece or a pre-loved piece of furniture can rejuvenate a room almost for free.
+• DIY & Upcycling: Imaginativeness is what a home interior on a shoestring is about.
+New paint on an antique or pre-loved piece of furniture can rejuvenate a room for almost no cost.
+For larger transformations, such as a new build or remodelinga clear budget strategy is essential to success.

 The Big Decision: DIY vs. Hiring an Interior Designer